md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Data breaches.
 * Misuse of personal information.

-Strong data governance and security practices are therefore essential.
+Strong data governance and security practices are therefore essential [7,14,18,34].

-#### Security Risks
+### Security Risks

 AI systems may be vulnerable to: